zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-definemethodimpl-method.md

 ms.assetid: 9dcc8b3d-33ee-4c7c-8d6f-322c57b94a0f
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: b64275def01d7b62f9a461de69a286769094305e
+ms.openlocfilehash: 99f529a151a42cf4a9ee1f74bd3a76a5b6b1b35f
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777583"
+ms.locfileid: "74445259"
 ---
 # <a name="imetadataemitdefinemethodimpl-method"></a>IMetaDataEmit::DefineMethodImpl-Methode
-Erstellt eine Definition für die Implementierung einer Methode, die von einer Schnittstelle geerbt, und ein Token an dieser Definition der Implementierung der Methode zurück.
+Creates a definition for implementation of a method inherited from an interface, and returns a token to that method-implementation definition.

 ## <a name="syntax"></a>Syntax